Haemorrhoid Surgery (Haemorrhoidectomy) Hampton

 Where can I have haemorrhoid surgery?

-Dr Roshan Ariyaratnam consults and operates across multiple locations near Hampton and around Victoria, including Knox Private Hospital, Holmesglen Private Hospital, Williamstown Specialist Centre, John Fawkner Private Hospital, Forest Hill Medical and Dental Centre, Maude Street Specialist Centre, and Better Health Medical Centre.
+Across Hampton and around Victoria, Dr Roshan Ariyaratnam offers consultations and performs procedures at several locations, including Knox Private Hospital, Holmesglen Private Hospital, Williamstown Specialist Centre, John Fawkner Private Hospital, Forest Hill Medical and Dental Centre, Maude Street Specialist Centre, and Better Health Medical Centre.

 Do haemorrhoids lead to bowel cancer?

-Haemorrhoids do not cause bowel cancer or increase your risk of it.
-However, they do share similar symptoms, such as rectal bleeding and difficulty with bowel movements.
-If you notice symptoms such as these or any other changes, you should see a doctor for investigation.
+While haemorrhoids don’t lead to bowel cancer or heighten your risk, they can produce similar symptoms such as bleeding or difficulty passing stool.
+If you notice these signs or any other changes, you should consult your doctor for further investigation.

 What areas do you service?